kkrug/CupcakeBakery/README.md

 Note that this only encompasses the baking of the cupcakes, and excludes the making of the frosting - making the frosting would require similar logic and concepts already demonstrated.

-Some interfaces were created an not used, such as a variety of cookware (pans, liners, etc.)
+Some interfaces were created an not used, such as a variety of cookware (pans, liners, etc.).

+OverMixedBatterException is generated at random.

 Other opportunities for expansion in this project would be additional oven capabilities, additional appliance capabilities, making the frosting, and of course, an interactive front end.